Larry Gains: Later life

-After boxing, Gains had a succession of low-paid jobs.
+Gains had a succession of low-paid jobs.
 In 1950 he was working as a labourer in Shoeburyness, Essex.
 In 1953 he was jailed for three months for stealing £222 12/5 from a British Legion club where he worked as a steward.
 He pleaded guilty and stated that he would repay the money.
 He successfully appealed against the sentence and was discharged conditionally after a "well known sporting gentleman" repaid the money along with the court costs.
-Gains went on to be the singer/drummer in a hotel band.
+Gains went on to be the singer/drummer in a hotel band in Southend on Sea, Essex.
 In the early 1960s Gains was living on Tooting Broadway and working as a "salvage collection merchant".
 Gains later worked in car sales and as a boxing trainer in Morden, near London.

 With his wife Lisa, he had four children, Betty, Harold, Anne and John.
 Gains' autobiography, The Impossible Dream, was published in 1976, the title a reference to his dream of becoming World Champion.
 Max Schmeling contributed a foreword.
 Gains died in July 1983 from a heart attack while visiting relatives in Cologne, Germany.

-Legacy & Honors
+Legacy and honours

-In 2020 award-winning author Mark Allen Baker published the first comprehensive account of The World Colored Heavyweight Championship, 1876-1937, with McFarland & Company, a leading independent publisher of academic & nonfiction books.
+In 2020 award-winning author Mark Allen Baker published the first comprehensive account of The World Colored Heavyweight Championship, 1876–1937, with McFarland & Company, a leading independent publisher of academic and nonfiction books.
 This history traces the advent and demise of the Championship, the stories of the talented professional athletes who won it, and the demarcation of the color line both in and out of the ring.

-For decades the World Colored Heavyweight Championship was a useful tool to combat racial oppression-the existence of the title a leverage mechanism, or tool, used as a technique to counter a social element, “drawing the color line.”
+For decades, the World Colored Heavyweight Championship was a useful tool to combat racial oppression-the existence of the title a leverage mechanism, or tool, used as a technique to counter a social element, “drawing the color line”.

 In 2015, Gains was posthumously inducted into the Canada's Sports Hall of Fame.